demogorgorn/MonthAndYearPicker/README.md

 setLocale(Locale locale) |  Now there is possibility to use custom Locale.
 In the original version month names were in a predefined in resources array of strings (only in English).
 In the case you don't want to specify the locale - I've added the method to get current system locale. setMonthNamesArray(int arrayResId) | This one is good!
 You can specify id of string array in resources for month labels.
 If array is translated in other language - library will use it.
-Also the month name in header will be taken from this array. setMonthTitleFormat(String format) | Format for the month label in the header of dialog. setMonthSelectedCircleSize(int size) | Size of circle of selected month item.
+Also the month name in header will be taken from this array. setMonthTitleFormat(String format) | Format for the month label in the header of dialog. setMonthSelectedCircleSize(int size) | Size of circle of selected month item (note that size is representing DP value). setPositiveText(int resId) | Set resource string used for the positive button's text setNegativeText(int resId) | Set resource string used for the negative button's text

 And styles (examples):